-The Group acquired four office buildings in 2009, one in 2010, two in 2011 and one in 2012 in the Netherlands which are leased to tenants on fixed long-term rental agreements.
-In 2013 the investment portfolio was extended by the acquisition of three office properties in the Netherlands.
-In 2014 the investment portfolio was extended by the acquisition of a retail real estate in the Netherlands.
-In 2015 and 2017 the Group acquired a new office building in the Netherlands.
+The Group acquired 15 office buildings in the Netherlands which are leased to tenants on fixed long-term rental agreements.
+The Group sold one property in 2017 and two properties in 2019.
+The sale of an additional property will be completed in 2020.
+These sales caused a decrease in the amount of contracted revenue.
 Based on these agreements the contracted revenue is as described in the table below.